RhubarbPHP/Module.Stem/docs/models-and-schemas.md

 ```

 A disadvantage of using a magical getter and setter is that your IDE will not be able to autosuggest
 property names as you type.
-Therefore it is good practice to use a PHPDoc comment to indicate the
+Therefore it is good practice to use a
+[DocBlock](https://www.phpdoc.org/docs/latest/references/phpdoc/basic-syntax.html) comment to indicate the
-magical properties that you know to be used in your model:
+magical properties that you know are used in your model:

 ``` php
 /**